 2019 is in full swing.
 Most people are focusing on improving themselves physically.
 But I think it’s important to also make it a priority to focus on mental expansion.
 I’ve compiled a list of 7 books I plan to read over the next 3 months to do just that.

 This book is the follow-up to Rachel’s #1 New York Times bestseller Girl, Wash Your Face.
-The content of her upcoming release (on sale in March) is separated into 3 sections:
+The content of her book is separated into 3 sections:

 - Excuses to Let Go Of